-It shall be the policy of the county to enter into contracts for goods, services, construction, and professional services at fair and reasonable compensation for the work performed.
-Procedures shall be developed to manage the procurement process in accordance with the law; spend the taxpayers' money wisely and fairly; protect against fraud and favoritism; encourage participation by county businesses and promote equality of opportunity for minority- and women-owned businesses; and to best meet the needs of county departments through continuous improvement of purchasing systems and procedures.
+It shall be tThe policy of the county is to enter into contracts for goods, services, construction, and professional services at fair and reasonable compensation for the work performed.
+The County shall develop pProcedures shall be developed to (1) manage the procurement process in accordance with the law; (2) spend the taxpayers' money wisely and fairly; (3) protect against fraud and favoritism; (4) encourage participation by county businesses and promote equality of opportunity for minority- and women-owned businesses; and (5) to best meet the needs of Lake County's various county departments through continuous improvement of the County's purchasing systems and procedures.